JerryXu0907/DiffuseLoco/README.md

 - TensorRT version: 10.3.0.26 GA

-## Accelerating for Real-Time Deployment
+## Accelerating for Real-Time Deployment (Optional for Simulation Env)

 We use [TensorRT](https://developer.nvidia.com/tensorrt) to accelerate the policy inference and meet the real-time requirement.